satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 objective standards for the review process results in great variability in the percentage and quality of articles accepted.
 This has led to a hierarchy in the status of journals, often quantified by a journal's impact factor (Garfield, 1955).
-As such, certain journal titles are taken as arbiters of quality and significance of published works instead of the review process.
+As such, certain journal titles have overtaken the review process as arbiters of quality and significance of research.

-Currently the typical review process for an article involves a preliminary screening by a journal editor followed by an anonymous and private review, typically by a small group of (3-5) peers presumed to have expertise in the research topic.\ :sup:``[1] <#ftnt1>`_`\  The journal editor takes into consideration the reviewers' recommendations to either publish, reject or request revisions of the article.
+Currently the typical review process for an article involves a preliminary screening by a journal editor followed by an anonymous and private review, typically by a small group of (2-5) peers presumed to have expertise in the research topic.\ :sup:``[1] <#ftnt1>`_`\  The journal editor takes into consideration the reviewers' recommendations to either publish, reject or request revisions of the article.
 After